m-s-abeer/vjudge-to-oj/README.md

   * limitSubmissionCount is set to 10 for safety.
 It means it will submit upto 10 solutions and then stop the program.
 Change as required.
 * It can automatically detect languages(C, C/C++, Java, Python) But as there are two versions of C++(C++ and C++11) in UVa and vjudge doesn't export that information, it's only submitted to C++11.
 There's a work-around I guess but it would be more complex.
 At least a large portion of submissions would surely get AC.
 * Just FYI, none of the activities/data are tracked or bypassed to any other sources.
 But if you want to stay on the safe side, empty the cookies(used for reducing redundent login time) folder.
-~~* Remember to test before using your main vjudge and uva accounts.
-I'll update this note if enough of you give positive feedbacks.~~
 * No checker added for UVa login status.
 Make sure you're using correct username and password.